What Is a DDoS Attack?

 [Featured image] A cybersecurity analyst is working with physical servers while holding a laptop.

-Distributed denial of service (DDoS) attacks is a cyber threat that overwhelms an online resource with traffic, causing the web service to fail to operate normally and possibly even go offline.
-This threat is capable of doing significant harm to a business, prevent users from gaining access to sites, or significantly slows down the web server to the point it becomes inaccessible.
+A distributed denial of service (DDoS) attack is a cyber threat that overwhelms an online resource with traffic, causing the web service to fail to operate normally and possibly even go offline.
+This threat is capable of doing significant harm to a business, preventing users from gaining access to sites, or significantly slowing down the web server to the point it becomes inaccessible.

 Attackers may strategically time DDoS attacks during critical time periods.
-For example, an online retailer could suffer an attack on a high-volume shopping day such as Black Friday, where its website becomes inaccessible, causing them to lose a considerable amount of business.
-In some cases, it's attackers may infiltrate databases during DDoS attacks and gain access to sensitive information due to security vulnerabilities being exploited.
+For example, an online retailer could suffer an attack on a high-volume shopping day such as Black Friday, where its website becomes inaccessible, causing it to lose a considerable amount of business.
+In some cases, its attackers may infiltrate databases during DDoS attacks and gain access to sensitive information due to security vulnerabilities being exploited.

 How to prevent DDoS attacks